Lcunha25/Ruby-Projects/README.md

 The second project is interacting with the Amazon website to extract data from snack sellers and coparing it with another json list from the Nibble website.
 In the end it extracts and compares data from these two websites.

 # Running the project
--First install locally mechanize and Ruby.
+-First install locally mechanize, JSON, pp, httparty and Ruby.

 ### First Project
 -Type in the CLI, when in the project folder, "ruby rate.rb"